 “The journal Oncogene published the results of a study that evaluated several anti-inflammatory compounds and found that curcumin is among the most effective anti-inflammatory compounds in the world.”

 In this recipe, I’ve also added the usual suspects that accompany turmeric, like ginger, cinnamon, and black pepper to make its healing compounds more bio-available.

-But, the ingredient that separates this Golden Milk from many of the other the milks out there in the webiverse, is the addition of immune-boosting mushroom mycelium powder.
+But, the ingredient that separates this Golden Milk from many of the other milks out there, is the addition of immune-boosting mushroom mycelium powder.

 Medicinal mushrooms are pretty awesome foods to include in your diet and are especially useful to boost and regulate the immune system.